 1) What is the spatial relationship between the archaeological remains which are currently visible on the surface?

 2) Is it possible to find out the location of the civic centre of the town?
 Where is the agora?
 Were there monumental buildings?
 Especially, is it possible to detect the locations of the sanctuaries mentioned by Pausanias (1.35.3 and 1.36.1)?

 3) Did the Classical town have a ‘Hippodamian’ grid design?
 If so, what were the dimensions of the city blocks?
 How large were the plots for the houses?
 What were the widths of streets?

 4) Can the length of the possibly used grid module or foot-unit be detected on the basis of precise total station measurements and the only approximate geophysical data?

-Detailed three-dimensional recording and photogrammetry of the previously excavated areas will be completed 2020.
-These include the city walls and towers on the west and north-east sector of the town, two areas with ancient houses and the sanctuary of Bendis.
+Detailed three-dimensional recording and photogrammetry of the previously excavated areas was completed 2020.
+These included the city walls and towers on the west and north-east sector of the town, two areas with ancient houses and the sanctuary of Bendis.

-The total coverage of the geophysical prospection with overlapping techniques has been 6.0 hectares in 2016 and 2017.
+The total coverage of the geophysical prospection with overlapping techniques was 6.0 hectares in 2016 and 2017.
 GPR and magnetic gradiometry both suggest that ancient housing blocks and the road network covered most of the area inside the city walls.
-The architectural features have a fixed orientation and it is likely that further data analysis will make it possible to estimate some dimensions of the urban plots, blocks and street widths.
+The architectural features have a fixed orientation, and it is likely that further data analysis will make it possible to estimate some dimensions of the urban plots, blocks and street widths.